ExistensialReset/flowmosr/README.md

 ---

-## 🌊 What is Flow?
+## 🌊

-Flow is a way of living built on one simple in shift in the way of thinking:
+Flow is a way of living built on one simple in shift in the way of thinking
-**Survival is not something you earn**

 ---